PIBWL Polish Armour page

 Russian armoured car Jeffery during trials

-...Sometimes even Jeffery got stuck.
-[1]
+...Sometimes even a Jeffery got stuck.

 In initial period of World War I, the Russian Army also bought a number of Jeffery Quad trucks.
 One of these cars was assigned to the 26th armoured car platoon (avtopulyemyetnyj vzvod) equipped with two armoured cars Austin and one Garford, commanded by Shtabs-captain Victor Poplavko (Ukrainian), which departed to the front on 9 November 1915.
 This car was next rebuilt according to Poplavko's idea to a semi-armoured maintenance vehicle.
 Its purpose was to provide platoon's armoured cars with fuel and ammunition and to recover damaged cars.
 It was fitted with partial armour of an engine and driver's cab from the front and sides.
-The car was named "Charodyey" (Wizard - the platoon's armoured cars also had names beginning with: "Ch": "Chyort", "Chyornomor" and Garford "Chudovishche").
+The car was named "Charodyey" (Wizard - the platoon's armoured cars also had names beginning with: "Ch" (Ч): "Chyort", "Chyornomor" and Garford-Putilov "Chudovishche").
 Soon it showed, that off-road capabilities of the Wizard are much better, than of platoon's armoured cars, which had rear axle driven only.
 Seeing this, Poplavko decided to test the Wizard's usefulness as a clearing engineering vehicle.
-The car was equipped with a winch, two ropes with anchors and light folding assault bridge.
+The car was equipped with a winch, two ropes with anchors and a light folding assault bridge.
 During tests in January 1916, the "Charodyey", using a winch, negotiated four rows of entanglements made of wood and barbed wire, breaking or pulling out wooden poles.
-There are no photos known of this machine.
+Unfortunately, there are no photos known of this machine.

 Further tests were so promising, that Poplavko proposed the Army HQ to rebuild Jeffery trucks to armoured cars with increased capability of negotiating heavy terrain.
 They would break across the front, crossing trenches and barbed wire.
-According to original idea of Poplavko, they were meant to be the first armoured personnel carriers, giving shelter to 10-men assault squads, armed with: "kinzhalsW, Mauser pistolsW and hand grenades", that would clear trenches and put assault bridges so that armoured cars could move farther.
+According to Poplavko's original idea, they were meant to be the first armoured personnel carriers, giving shelter to 10-men assault squads, armed with: "kinzhals, Mauser pistols and hand grenades", that would clear trenches and put assault bridges so that armoured cars could move farther.
 Poplavko called his idea the "Hannibal's elephant".

 Combat use of Jeffery-Poplavko: